sarahmclo/colourway/README.md

 ### Project Goals

-- Develop a user-friendly website that emphasizes the transformative power of colour.
+- Develop a user-friendly website that emphasizes the Colourway ethos.
+- Implement a clean and practical design philosophy to enhance user experience.
 - Ensure the website is responsive across all devices.
-- Implement a clean and practical design philosophy to enhance user experience.
-- Prioritize simplicity and practicality in design to ensure intuitive navigation.
+- Prioritize simplicity and practicality to ensure intuitive navigation.
 - Create a bold and visually striking interface that highlights the importance of what the company has to offer.
 - Ensure the main call to action - "Subscribe" is clear to develop a community of users.
 - Showcase what the company has to offer in regards to personal consultations and workshops.
 - Offer exclusive information and offers to subscribers, fostering a strong community.
-- Ensure high performance and scalability to accommodate increasing user engagement.
-- Meet project deadlines and budget constraints effectively throughout development.

 ### User Stories

-- Explore the transformative power of color through engaging content.
-- Clean and practical website design for easy navigation.
-- Find valuable resources and information about color theory and its applications.
+- Find valuable resources and information about colour analysis..
-- Subscribe to the Colourway community for exclusive content and offers.
 - Access the website seamlessly across different devices for a consistent experience.
-- Discover workshops and events related to color exploration and analysis.
+- Discover workshops and events related to colour exploration and analysis.
-- Share my experiences and insights about color with the Colourway community.
+- Share my experiences and insights about colour with the Colourway community.
-- Learn about the psychology and symbolism of different colors.
+- Learn about the psychology and symbolism of different colours.
-- Connect with like-minded individuals who appreciate the importance of color in daily life.
+- Connect with like-minded individuals who appreciate the importance of colour in daily life.
+- Subscribe to the Colourway community for exclusive content and offers
-- Receive updates and notifications about new content and events from Colourway.
+- Receive updates and notifications about new content, events and discounts.

 ### Target Audience Goals

-- Individuals Seeking Personal Transformation: People who are interested in exploring how color can positively impact their lives and enhance their personal growth journey.
-- Creatives and Artists: Designers, artists, and creatives who are looking for inspiration and guidance in their color choices and compositions.
-- Fashion Enthusiasts: Individuals who are passionate about fashion and want to understand how color influences style and trends.
-- Home Decorators: Homeowners and interior decorators who are looking to create harmonious and visually appealing living spaces through strategic color choices.
-- Influencers: Colourway is valuable resource for enhancing their content, engaging their audience, and establishing themselves in the growing realm of colour analysis and aesthetics.
-- Small Business Owners: Entrepreneurs and small business owners who want to use color effectively in branding and marketing their products or services.
-- Therapists and Counselors: Professionals in the mental health field who recognize the therapeutic potential of color and its impact on mood and emotions.
-- Educators and Students: Teachers, students, and researchers interested in learning more about the science and psychology of color for academic or personal development purposes.
+- Individuals of all ages seeking personal transformation.
+- Creatives and artists.
+- Fashion enthusiasts.
+- Influencers.
+- Home-owners.
+- Small business owners.
+- Therapists and counselors.
+- Educators and students.

 ### Site Owner Goals

-- Provide Valuable Content: The site aims to offer high-quality and informative content on color theory, analysis, and application to engage and educate visitors.
-- Build a Strong Community: The site seeks to cultivate a vibrant and active community of color enthusiasts who share insights, experiences, and resources related to color exploration and analysis.
-- Drive User Engagement: The site aims to encourage user interaction through comments, discussions, and participation in workshops, events, and other activities related to color.
-- Grow Subscriber Base: The site owner aims to increase the number of subscribers to the Colourway community by offering exclusive content, discounts, and offers to incentivize sign-ups.
-- Establish Authority: The site owner aims to position Colourway as a trusted authority in the field of color analysis and aesthetics, attracting visitors seeking expert guidance and insights.
-- Monetize Through Partnerships: The site owner may explore monetization opportunities through partnerships with brands, sponsors, or advertisers interested in reaching Colourway's audience of color enthusiasts.
--Track and Analyze Performance: The site owner aims to monitor and analyze key metrics such as traffic, engagement, and conversion rates to optimize the site's performance and user experience continually.
-- Maintain Brand Consistency: The site owner aims to ensure consistency in branding, messaging, and visual identity across all aspects of the Colourway website to reinforce its unique value proposition and enhance brand recognition.
-- Stay Updated with Trends: The site owner aims to stay abreast of emerging trends, developments, and best practices in color analysis and aesthetics to keep the content fresh, relevant, and engaging for visitors.
-- Provide Excellent User Experience: The site owner aims to prioritize user experience by implementing intuitive navigation, responsive design, and accessible content to ensure a seamless and enjoyable browsing experience for visitors across all devices and platforms.
+- Provide valuable content.
+- Establish trust and build a strong community.
+- Drive user engagement.
+- Grow subscriber base.
+- Book consultations & workshops.
+- Monetize through partnerships.
+- Maintain brand consistency.
+- Stay updated with trends.
+- Provide an excellent user experience.

 ### First Time User Goals

-- Discover the Website: The first-time user's goal is to explore the Colourway website and get an overall sense of its purpose, content, and offerings.
-- Learn About Colour Analysis: Users want to learn about the concept of color analysis, its significance, and how it can impact various aspects of their lives.
- - Find Valuable Resources: Users aim to discover valuable resources such as articles, guides, and videos that provide insights into color theory,psychology, and application.
-- Understand the Community: Users want to understand the nature of the Colourway community, including its members, activities, and opportunities for engagement and collaboration.
-- Subscribe for Exclusive Content: Users may be interested in subscribing to the Colourway community to access exclusive content, offers, and updates.
-- Navigate Easily: Users expect to navigate the website easily and intuitively, finding the information they need without confusion or frustration.
-- Access Responsive Design: Users expect the website to be responsive and accessible across various devices and screen sizes, ensuring a seamless browsing experience.
-- Get Inspired: Users want to feel inspired and motivated by the content on the Colourway website, sparking ideas and creativity related to color exploration and analysis.
-- Learn About Workshops and Events: Users may be interested in learning about upcoming workshops, events, or seminars related to color analysis and aesthetics.
-- Connect with Like-Minded Individuals: Users aim to connect with other like-minded individuals who share their interest in color and aesthetics, fostering meaningful connections and relationships within the Colourway community.
+- Discover the website.
+- Find valuable resources.
+- Understand the community.
+- Subscribe for exclusive content.
+- Navigate easily.
+- Access responsive design.
+- Get inspired.
+- Learn about workshops and events.
+- Connect with like-minded individuals.

 ### Return User Goals

-- Explore New Content: Return users aim to explore new articles, videos, or resources that have been added since their last visit to stay updated on the latest trends and developments in color analysis.
-- Engage with the Community: Return users seek to engage with the Colourway community by participating in discussions, sharing insights, and connecting with other members who share their passion for color exploration.
-- Attend Workshops or Events: Return users may be interested in attending upcoming workshops, events, or seminars hosted by Colourway to further their knowledge and skills in color analysis and aesthetics.
-- Access Exclusive Content: Return users want to access exclusive content, offers, or discounts available to subscribed members of the Colourway community.
-- Stay Informed: Return users aim to stay informed about updates, announcements, and new features on the Colourway website by checking for notifications or subscribing to the newsletter.
-- Share Feedback: Return users may want to share feedback, suggestions, or testimonials with the Colourway team to help improve the website and community experience.
-- Refer Friends: Return users may refer friends or colleagues to the Colourway website, encouraging them to join the community and explore the transformative power of color together.
-- Participate in Challenges: Return users may participate in challenges or activities organized by Colourway to apply color analysis principles in their daily lives and share their experiences with the community.
-- Connect on Social Media: Return users may follow Colourway on social media platforms to stay connected, share content, and engage with other members of the community beyond the website.
-- Continue Personal Growth: Return users aim to continue their personal growth journey with Colourway, using color analysis as a tool for self-discovery, creativity, and expression in their lives.
+- Explore new content.
+- Engage with the community.
+- Access exclusive content.
+- Book consultations.
+- Attend workshops or events.
+- Stay informed.
+- Share feedback.
+- Refer friends.
+- Participate in challenges & activities.
+- Connect on social media.
+- Continue personal growth.

 ## Design <a name="design"></a>

 ### Design Philosophy
 Our design ethos is rooted in the idea that less is more.
 We've embraced clean lines, minimalist layouts, and bold colour choices to create an interface that is both visually striking and easy to navigate.
+We have chosen to keep most elements to one page as we beliebve it suits the flow of the company ethos.
 Every element has been carefully considered to ensure a seamless user experience, from the intuitive navigation menu to the vibrant colour palettes that adorn each page.

 ### Design Choices
 While our design may be simple, that doesn't mean it's lacking in impact.
 We've made bold choices in our use of colour and typography to create a website that stands out from the crowd.
-Vibrant hues and eye-catching fonts draw the user's attention and create a memorable visual identity for our brand.
+Vibrant images and eye-catching fonts draw the user's attention and create a memorable visual identity for our brand.

 - **Reference Images**
-Strong lines, simple shapes with a nod to the Bauhaus movement are our inspiration as seen in the reference imagery below.
+Strong lines, simple shapes with a nod to the Bauhaus movement are our inspiration, as seen in the reference imagery below.

 ![ref-pic](docs/images/references/ref-images.webp)

 ### Colours
 Our colour palette is carefully selected to evoke the emotions and feelings associated with our brand.
-Vibrant yet harmonious colors create a visually appealing experience while maintaining readability and accessibility for all users.
+Vibrant yet harmonious colours create a visually appealing experience, along with negative sapce and clean dark lines, while maintaining readability and accessibility for all users.

 - **Colour Palette**
 The colour palette for this site was devised inkeeping with the Colourway logo and created in [Adobe Color](https://color.adobe.com/).